 to provide opportunities for the exchange of information for physics

-education through published material, notably through the Journal of the
+education through published material, notably through the Newsletter and formerly the

 to recognize through the WFPhC Award system persons who have made

 notable contributions to physics education through physical challenge around

 to organize assistance provided by countries with developed systems